kshitiz-arc/kshitiz-arc/README.md

 Outside the classroom and the lab, I'm building **Tungston Theory** — a gamified intelligence system designed to change how students relate to mathematical thinking.
 Not faster problem-solving.
 Different perception.

-I mentor 20+ underprivileged students in rural Ranchi on the side, because access to good mathematical reasoning shouldn't depend on a zip code.

 ---

 <br>